 3.1.1 Study Deposits

-An Interconnection Customer shall submit to Transmission Provider during a DISIS Queue Cluster Window an Interconnection Request or a Generating Facility Replacement request by providing an executed Generator Interconnection Study Agreement in the form of Appendix 3 to this GIP, a nonrefundable application fee of $10,000, a study deposit, and all other items set forth in Section 8.2 of this GIP.
+An Interconnection Customer shall submit to Transmission Provider an Interconnection Request or a Generating Facility Replacement request by providing an executed Generator Interconnection Study Agreement in the form of Appendix 3 to this GIP, a nonrefundable application fee of $10,000, a study deposit, and all other items set forth in Section 8.2 and Section 3.11 as applicable, of this GIP.
 All Interconnection Requests shall be submitted, electronically, in the manner specified in Section 1 of the “Guidelines for the SPP GIP Process and Business Practices” manual posted on the Transmission Provider’s Generator Interconnection Study posting page on OASIS.
 Transmission Provider shall apply the study deposit toward the cost of the applicable Interconnection Study.

 3.1.2 Submission